We use cookies on this website.

 • IP-based connection: a single Bastion in the VNet hub accesses VMs from all peered spokes

-• No need to deploy 5 regional Bastions (savings of 4 x €140 = €560/month)
+• No need to deploy 5 regional Bastions

 • Centralized access management

-Architecture: Bastion in VNet Hub (primary region) → connection to 200 VMs spread over 5 regions via peering.
-Savings: 1 Bastion at €140 vs. 5 Bastions at €700 = €560/month savings.
+Architecture: Bastion in VNet Hub (primary region) → connection to 200 VMs spread across 5 regions via peering.
+Cost savings: 1 Standard Bastion (~€210) vs. 5 regional Bastions (~€1,050) = ~€840/month in savings.
+This is the kind of optimization that is part of a true cloud and infrastructure strategy.

 Context: 100 employees need to access Azure VMs from home, unpredictable dynamic IPs.